Self-Supervised Learning with a Multi-Task Latent Space Objective: Method

+With predictors decoupled by view type, multi-crop can be reinterpreted as a set of alignment tasks sharing a common encoder, each spatial transformation defining a distinct pre-training objective solved by its dedicated predictor.
+This perspective naturally suggests extending the framework by incorporating additional transformations as complementary latent-space tasks.

-We apply it asymmetrically (see~\cref{fig:asym_cutout_example}): the online branch sees the masked view, while the target view remains complete.
-In this setup, the online model is trained to predict the image representation as if it were not masked, thereby encouraging the model to infer missing information from visible regions, forming a simple inpainting-like prediction task.
+We introduce asymmetric cutout~\cite{devries2017cutout} as one such task.
+While local crops require the model to infer global semantics from a reduced spatial context, random cutouts mask internal regions, encouraging robustness to partial occlusions.
+We apply cutout asymmetrically (see~\Cref{fig:asym_cutout_example}): the online branch receives the masked view while the target remains complete.
+In this setup, the online model is trained to predict the representation of the full image from a partially masked view, forming a semantic inpainting objective in latent space.